usds/us-forms-system/docs/building-a-form/available-components.md

 These properties are nested under `uiSchema: { `ui:options`: {} }`:
 - `hideOnReview`: Hides the field on the review page; takes a `boolean`
 - `hideOnReviewIfFalse`: Hides the specified field on the review page when the field value is `false`; takes a `boolean`
+- `keepInPageOnReview`: By default, array fields that are displayed on a single page in a form, such as information for multiple dependents, are displayed in a separate section on the review page.
+To keep the information in a single section on a review page, set this property.

-- `keepInPageOnReview`: Used when you have an array field that should not be pulled out of the page its in and shown separately on the review page; takes a `boolean`
+Used when you have an array field that should not be pulled out of the page its in and shown separately on the review page; takes a `boolean`

 - https://github.com/usds/us-forms-system/tree/master/src/js/review